bartonski/barton_juggling/thoughts_and_notes/github_juggling_projects.md

 ## Computer Vision Juggling Detectors and Trackers

+These programs generally use OpenCV2 to identify the props being juggled.
+In some cases they may also detect the movemnts of hands and/or the position of the body (i.e. pose detection).
+The goals of the programs are one or more of the following:

+* Count throws
+* Siteswap identification
+* Timing and accuracy measurement

 ### Python

 * [Juggling Detector](https://github.com/bartonski/juggling_detector) -- My juggling Detector/Tracker.
 By no means, the best.